Fully Guided Neural Schr\"odinger bridge for Brain MR image synthesis: Method

-$\tau$ is a scalar hyperparameter controlling the stochasticity of the whole pathways, and $\hat{x}_{B_{t-1}}$ is the prediction of the generator $q_{\phi_i}$ from the previous time-step.
-The Iterative generation process enforce smooth progression toward target image $x_B$.
+$\tau_{t_i}$ is a scalar hyperparameter controlling the stochasticity of the entire SB trajectory, and $\hat{x}_{B_{i}}$ is the prediction of the generator $q_{\phi_i}$ from the current time step $i$.
+The iterative generation process enforces smooth progression toward target image $x_B$.

-$s_{t_i}$ is a hyperparameter predetermined for each time-step to determine the relative importance between the reference image $x_B$ and the model output $\hat{x}_{B_{t-1}}$.
-In our experiments, we assign low trust to the model's output at the initial time-step $(t=1)$, giving high weight to the reference image, and gradually decrease this reference weight in subsequent time-steps.
+$s_{t_i}$ is a hyperparameter predefined for each time step to determine~\cite{pmlr-v202-liu23ai} the relative importance between the source image $x_A$ and the model output $\hat{x}_{B_{i}}$ (Fig 1, left).